ajiitkgp/buyNbye/README.md

 ## Registration Process
-- Make sure that your email id end's with @kgpian.iitkgp.ac.in
+- Make sure that use your kgpian email id for signup process
 - Make sure your password is of atleast 8 length